razasyedh/htmlvid/faq.md

 Use [`youtube-dl`](http://rg3.github.io/youtube-dl/) to download the file locally first or use [gfycat](http://www.gfycat.com/).

-> I have a feature/bug request.

-Open an issue and I'll see what I can do.

-## Filehosts
+> What filehosts can I use and what are their limitations?

 | | Host | Max.
 Duration | Max.
 Filesize | Sound |
 | ---: | :---: | :---: | :---: | :---: |